BBQ Gas Regulator – Barbecue Gas Hose and Regulator

 How to Attach or Change Your BBQ Gas Bottle.

-So, it’s worth taking the time to review BBQ safety.
+So, it’s worth taking the time to review gas BBQ safety.

 The media is fond of reporting “exploding gas cylinders”.